2044295/Assistant-Robotic-Musician/app/workshop/02_SMML - Documentation.md

     - Format: `'<Capital Letter>' + '<Integer>'`
     - Accidentals are indicated with one or more `+`, `-`, or `=`, which is appended after the note name (i.e. `E4++`)
+        - No accidentals such as `C#4`, `Db5`, etc.
+        - Key signature accidentals are not automatically included -- i.e., in `key: 'D'`, the pitch `'C4'` would have a natural sign while the pitch `'C4+'` would have no accidentals
+        - Accidental notes that match the specified key signature have their accidental dropped when SMML is displayed
     - Microtones are indicated with `+` or `-` an integer or a float, in cents
 - The current version of SMML does not support multiple voices or multi-staff instruments (such as the piano)